-Adorable Domme stone cottage
+Adorable Domme stone cottage – Home 126159

 I discovered this wonderful stone cottage in a poor state of repair in early 2000 when on holiday here in Domme.
 It has been a joy, working with local craftsman, to restore and discover the original shape and form of this village house which has now become a comfortable and contemporary home in this historic medieval village.
-We are currently installing a small pool into the garden to cool down those hot summer days.
+We installed a small pool into the garden to cool down those hot summer days.
 Domme is considered to be one of the prettiest vilages in France and after ten years of holidaying here my heart gives a leap every time I return to see the Dordogne valley stretch out below the yellow stone beauty of this ancient hilltop village.
 The village dates back to the 12th century and was on the frontline of the 100 Years War and one of the last refuges for the Knights Templar.
 Stroll along the esplanade in the evening to watch the sun set on the Dordogne valley below or walk the fortified rampart around the village.
 Swim and canoe in the Dordogne river, cycle, horseride or take one of the many local walks through wooded countryside.
 Play tennis on the local village courts.
 Shop for food in the weekly village market.

 Domme has a lovely selection of small family run restaurants.
 There is a well stocked supermarket in the neighbouring village, Cenac (a two minute drive or a 15 minute walk).
 15 kilometres away is the well known medieval market town of Sarlat set in the Perigord Noir countryside.
 There are opportunities aplenty for fine dining in and around Domme: Hotel Esplanande, Hotel Perigord, Le Grand Bleu (Michellin starred), Sarlat to name only three of many.

 Rental is Saturday to Saturday

 For rentals longer than one week, weekly changes of linen and towels can be provided on advance request.